Yoskutik/MyInspire-ph.ru-React/readme.md

   - `npm run build-home`: Builds the site in production mode.
 I ran it to look how compiled files look like.
   - `npm run test`: Checks whether scripts meet the eslint criteria.

+---

+Also I'd created a Git pre-commit Hook:
+  - All script must be valid for _Eslint_.
+  - JPEG photos must have their WEBP copy.
+If you sure some photos shouldn't have WEBP you can add it to the _allow list_ using this hook.

 If you want to use my Git Hooks, just type
 ```